Python

 Python installed with the official installer

-Maybe Python was installed with the Python official installer.
+Was Python was installed with the Python official installer?

 The installer package from the Python website adds files to /usr/local/bin, modifies your Mac PATH, and installs the latest Python version in the macOS /Library/Frameworks folder.